 Tips for choosing a good place for your Telehealth appointment

 Please choose a time and place in your home where you will not be interrupted.
 Check your phone is turned to silent and that others in your household are aware you will be unavailable for the next 50 – 60 minutes.
 If you have children at home, try to ensure they are not in the same room to over-hear any sensitive discussions or emotional expression that may confuse or distress them.

 Allow five to ten minutes at the end of your appointment to reflect on your session, to journal or write down your thoughts.
 This will help you to integrate the experience before you return to your daily life.

 These tips are important to ensure that you gain maximum benefit from your consultation.

 If you have a Mental Health Care Plan from your GP or psychiatrist, you will be entitled to a rebate, which we will process for you after the session.
 The Government has now approved Medicare rebates for Telehealth counselling sessions.
 You can find further information below, and additional details in the Referral and Fees section.

 Other payment options for video or phone sessions

 If you wish to undertake therapy via video or phone and do not have a Mental Health Care Plan, you can choose to pay privately, or you may have funding through an organisation such as NDIS or DVA, etc. If you have private health insurance, you may wish to check that your provider covers video or phone consultations.

-If paying the full fee would prohibit you from attending, please talk to the reception staff or your psychologist about how we can help.
+If paying the full fee would prohibit you from attending, please talk to the reception staff or your therapist about how we can help.
 We prefer to charge a reduced fee if this is necessary, rather than deny you access to psychological support.
-However, please note that we have a very limited capacity for bulk billing.
+However, please note that we have extremely limited capacity for bulk billing.